Sean Connery: 1962–1983: James Bond and stardom

-Beyond Bond
+1964–1986

 Although Bond had made him a star, Connery grew tired of the role and the pressure the franchise put on him, saying "[I am] fed up to here with the whole Bond bit" and "I have always hated that damned James Bond.
 I'd like to kill him".
 Michael Caine said of the situation, "If you were his friend in these early days you didn't raise the subject of Bond.
 He was, and is, a much better actor than just playing James Bond, but he became synonymous with Bond.
 He'd be walking down the street and people would say, 'Look, there's James Bond'.
 That was particularly upsetting to him".

 While making the Bond films, Connery also starred in other films such as Alfred Hitchcock's Marnie (1964) and Sidney Lumet's The Hill (1965), which film critic Peter Bradshaw regards as his two great non-Bond pictures from the 1960s.
 In Marnie, Connery starred opposite Tippi Hedren.
 Connery had said he wanted to work with Hitchcock, which Eon arranged through their contacts.
 Connery also shocked many people at the time by asking to see a script, something he did because he was worried about being typecast as a spy and he did not want to do a variation of North by Northwest or Notorious.
 When told by Hitchcock's agent that Cary Grant had not asked to see even one of Hitchcock's scripts, Connery replied: "I'm not Cary Grant".
 Hitchcock and Connery got on well during filming, and Connery said he was happy with the film "with certain reservations".
 In The Hill, Connery wanted to act in something that wasn't Bond related, and he used his leverage as a star to feature in it.
 While the film wasn't a financial success it was a critical one, debuting at the Cannes Film Festival winning Best Screenplay.
 The first of five films he made with Lumet, Connery considered him to be one of his favourite directors.
 The respect was mutual, with Lumet saying of Connery's performance in The Hill, "The thing that was apparent to me – and to most directors – was how much talent and ability it takes to play that kind of character who is based on charm and magnetism.
 It's the equivalent of high comedy and he did it brilliantly."